andygock/mail-gateway/README.md

 The request body is JSON encoded `application/json`.

 It must contain the `message` field.
-All other fields are optional, however it is recommended to have at least a `from` and `name`
+All other fields are optional, however it is recommended to have at least a `from` and `name`.

-Example JSON payload
+Example JSON payload:

 ```json
 {